 However, these headaches will not completely disappear unless you use proven techniques like taking medication or receiving an atlas bone adjustment.

 Also known as cervical compression headache, it is a type of headache that is caused by compression of the occipital nerves in the back of the head.
-ECH can occur because of improper posture or other issues with your neck muscles, such as stress and fatigue.
+ECH can occur because of improper posture or other issues like neck pain after swimming, such as stress and fatigue.
 In swimmers, ECH is more common than in other athletes because their heads are constantly submerged underwater for long periods during practice and competition.

 This constant pressure on their necks causes them to develop headaches from time to time.
 The symptoms include pain or numbness around their temples and tingling sensations along one side or both sides of the neck – this depends on where exactly those nerves are being compressed.